querykuma/vscode-add-this-folder-to-workspace/README.md

 Run the command "Add This Folder to Workspace with Pick".

-The user can pick a folder from upper folders in the active file and adds the folder to the workspace.
+The user can pick a folder from the upper folders in the active file and adds the folder to the workspace.

 ![operation2](https://raw.githubusercontent.com/querykuma/vscode-add-this-folder-to-workspace/master/images/operation2.gif)

 ### Add This Folder to Workspace & Close Others

-Right click the title menu and select "Add This Folder to Workspace & Close Others".
+Right-click the title menu and select "Add This Folder to Workspace & Close Others".

-It adds the folder in the active file to the workspace and remove other folders from the workspace.
+It adds the folder in the active file to the workspace and removes other folders from the workspace.

 It is a bit better than "Close Workspace" and "Add This Folder to Workspace".